ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Software Licenses {#licenses}

+# The Case of GitHub

+-   When you registered on GitHub, you had to agree to its [*Terms of service*](https://docs.github.com/en/github/site-policy/github-terms-of-service).

+-   How many of you have read them? 👀

+-   Do you know what the average user could do with the code you published on GitHub for this course?

+# *GitHub's terms of service*

+-   Even if you have published code on GitHub, you remain the owner of the code.

+-   But you obviously give GitHub the right to keep a copy of the code on their server (in legal terms it's called "content," because it also includes other types of files, such as images and Markdown text).

+-   You also give GitHub permission to [**display**](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#5-license-grant-to-other-users) your *content*, and to allow users to download it.

+-   What you do **not** necessarily guarantee to users is the ability to compile, modify, or run your code, let alone use the results produced by it in a publication!

 # Software Licenses

 -   A "software license" explains to the users who downloaded a program what they are allowed to do and what they are not.